fabiotreze/AzureArcBRTips/azure_arc_jumpstart_drops/script_automation/ArcEndpointCheck/_index.md

 ## Getting Started

-Follow these steps to set up and use the script:
+Download the [ArcEndpointCheck.ps1](https://raw.githubusercontent.com/fabiotreze/AzureArcBRTips/refs/heads/main/azure_arc_jumpstart_drops/script_automation/ArcEndpointCheck/ArcEndpointCheck.ps1) and follow these steps to set up and use the script:

 1. **Define the Region**
    Set the region for your Azure Arc deployment.
 For example: